52North/pubopen/github/index.md

 Therefore, we only give a brief overview and describe, based on our experiences, why GitHub simply "works".
 In each section we then link to the relevant contents of the excellent [GitHub Bootcamp](https://help.github.com/categories/bootcamp/).

-There are of course alternatives to GitHub, such as [GitLab](https://gitlab.com), which will be incorporated in this guide in the future.